discully/afinalunity/ASTRO.md

 |   0x40 |     64 | system_station       |  32u | Only in astromap.db for systems with stations.
 Separation is 36bytes == sizeof(station).
 Offset?
 But what file? |

 Total length: 70 bytes.

+#### System State

+The system_state field is a bitfield encoding the following values:
+ * 0b1 - Primary star is a White Dwarf
+ * 0b10 - A binary star system
+ * 0b1100 - Contains a starbase
+ * 0b0100 - Contains an outpost
+ * 0b10000 - Contains an inhabited planet

+#### System Class

+The system_class field defines the class of the system's primary star.

+The first part of the star's class comes from the result of integer division by 10, which is an index into this array: \['O', 'B', 'A', 'F', 'G', 'K', 'M'].

+The second part of the star's class comes from th remainder when divided by 10.

+For example, 34 would mean the system contains a class "F4" star.

 ### Struct: STATION